gregwhitaker/gradle-gitignore/README.md

 apply plugin: "com.github.gregwhitaker.gitignore"
 ```

-## Usage
-Please see the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.github.gregwhitaker.gitignore) for instructions on including this plugin in your project.

 ### Simple Configuration
 When using the plugin with automatic configuration there is no need for a configuration block.
 Simply apply